jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Output from the automated species selection can be seen in `04-analysis/deep/competitive_mapping.backup/species_selection`.
-This is also summarised in Table R8.
+This is also summarised in Table R8, and the majority call under the 'Selected' column.

 ---